-Some activities may be challenging to facilitate through audio.
+Some activities may be challenging to facilitate through a phone (only audio).
 Use vivid language to describe actions.
 Ask clarifying questions to confirm understanding, while doing a trial.
 Consider this activity:

 5 TRUST WALK

 One pair creates a path to a 'treasure' with obstacles (The treasure can also be a hug from someone!).
 One person from another pair is blindfolded.
 Their partner should guide them to the treasure through the obstacles using verbal instructions only.
 Discuss with your partner: